lightbulb-sun/sml3-practice-rom/README.md

 * [Save states](https://github.com/mattcurrie/gb-save-states) (`[Start]+[↓]/[↑]` or `[Select]+[A]/[B]`)
 * Soft reset (`[Start]+[Select]+[A]+[B]`) always available, even when original game disallows it.

+## IMPORTANT BEFORE PLAYING
+If you see the bosses still being beaten after booting up the ROM, you **must** delete the old savefile (.sav File)
+from previous versions in order to fully work.

 ## Download